Every year, the month of April is dedicated to

-According to the CDC, STI rates in the United States are on the rise for the fifth year in a row.
+According to the CDC, STI rates in the United States have been on the rise for at least the past five years in a row.
 These types of infections are more common than some of us may realize and often occur without obvious signs or symptoms.
 While some STIs are relatively harmless and easy to treat, others can have profound implications on an individual’s health status and quality of life.

 Who is at risk for getting a STI?
 Who should be screened and when?

 In short, anyone would benefit from STI screening as part of a routine annual health check.

 Certain behaviors can put you at higher risk for STIs, including:

 - Being sexually active with a partner who has other sexual partners